 v0.2 · early alpha · MCP record/replay in dev

-The prompt lifecycle,
+Your prompt lifecycle,

 $ curl -fsSL https://raw.githubusercontent.com/promptLM/promptlm-app/main/scripts/install.sh | bash